hydro1337x/menuely-backend/README.md

 ## Menuely backend

-Graduate thesis project backend application created to modernize the process of menu creation and orders of hospitality facilities
+Graduate thesis project backend application created to modernize the process of menu creation and orders in hospitality facilities

 ## Description